-This article originally appeared on PerformanceIN.
+This CJ authored article originally appeared on PerformanceIn

 The most abundant publishers are coupon and loyalty publishers.
 Questions and concerns have been raised about how incremental these publishers are.
-Google and comScore recently did an analysis that demonstrated that these concerns are much smaller than expected and advertisers shouldn’t artificially minimise the value these publishers can bring.
+Google and comScore recently did an analysis that demonstrated that these concerns are much smaller than expected and advertisers shouldn’t artificially minimize the value these publishers can bring.
 But it ultimately depends on your business goals and how those align with various publisher models.
-When considering how to invest your marketing dollars, it is important to think about how much additional value a publisher can deliver when compared to the other marketing channels you are leveraging.
+When considering how to invest your marketing dollars, it's important to think about how much additional value a publisher can deliver when compared to the other marketing channels you are leveraging.

-For example, we tend to see higher levels of incrementality from content publishers compared to most other publisher types, but when you analyse loyalty publishers, you see very strong stats (high average order value, low return rates, highly increased propensity to purchase over time) that would certainly outstrip the kinds of return on ad spend (ROAS) that the large social and search walled garden advertising environments are able to deliver.
+For example, we tend to see higher levels of incrementality from content publishers compared to most other publisher types, but when you analyze loyalty publishers, you see very strong stats (high average order value, low return rates, highly increased propensity to purchase over time) that would certainly outstrip the kinds of return on ad spend (ROAS) that the large social and search walled garden advertising environments are able to deliver.
 It’s important to take a more holistic view and reallocate investment where it can be used most effectively.

 Affiliate, as a whole, provides much better incremental ROAS than these other environments.
 So, while advertisers should broadly invest more heavily in the affiliate channel, sometimes a more specific argument is useful to reallocate budget.
 In this case, I often advocate for content publishers.
 Within this group, there are two subtypes of content publishers that stand out: mass media (aka commerce content) publishers and influencers, both of which have been the two most desired publisher types in the last five years.

 Influencers (generally defined as those whose audience is accessed on third-party social media platforms) and bloggers (who have their own sites) have large and engaged followers.
 These present a great opportunity to advertisers by offering a genuine voice to an audience who inherently trusts what they have to say about the products on which they put their stamp of approval.
-For example, a shopper is more inclined to purchase a cookware set recommended by a chef they admire (or a publishing brand they trust) rather than by recommendation of the brand directly, especially if it is a brand they are unfamiliar with.
+For example, a shopper is more inclined to purchase a cookware set recommended by a chef they admire (or a publishing brand they trust) rather than by recommendation of the brand directly, especially if it is a brand they're unfamiliar with.

 Working with content publishers is a great way to reach new customers as advertisers see, on average, higher new-to-file rates (51% with content publishers vs. 31% network average) and higher average order values (32% higher AOVs than network average).
-For example, denim and apparel company Lucky Brand was looking to engage and acquire new customers through the reach and quality of influencers.
+For example, a denim and apparel company was looking to engage and acquire new customers through the reach and quality of influencers.
 They worked with CJ to connect with these influencers.
 As a result, the influencer campaign within their affiliate program drove 71% new website sessions (exceeding their goal by 25%) and delivered a 126% higher ROAS on subsequent campaigns.

-During a time when growing new customers is at the top of nearly every brand’s business goals, diversifying—and expanding—reach through reallocating low- or negative-ROAS budget into new affiliate publishers is one of the best ways to do that.
+During a time when growing new customers is at the top of nearly every brand’s business goals, diversifying—and expanding—reach through reallocating low or negative-ROAS budget into new affiliate publishers is one of the best ways to do that.
 Engaging these publishers—especially ones that strategically align with one’s business goals—allows advertisers access to larger and more varied audiences, which increases the opportunity to engage and convert customers not previously reached in a highly effective manner.